leftbones/colorcurses/README.md

 ## Installation

 Install using pip, like you would any other package.
+This is only verified to work with Python 3.

 ``````
-pip3 install colorcurses
+pip install colorcurses
 ``````

 ## Usage